 Sample Matsumoto’s famous shave ice.

-If you’re looking to try some authentic Hawaiian cuisine on your trip to the North Shore, head over to Matsumoto’s for shave ice.
+If you want to try authentic Hawaiian cuisine on your trip to the North Shore, head over to Matsumoto’s for shave ice.
 For those who haven’t tried this dessert before, it’s essentially ice flavored with syrup.
 Moreover, you can choose to top it off with ice cream, azuki beans, or condensed milk.

 As far as Matsumoto’s goes, this family-owned shop is a local institution and one of Oahu’s most popular places for shave ice.
 Therefore, you can expect to wait in a long line during your visit.
 The good news is that the queue tends to move along quickly!